Does Tea Make you Pee? Does it Count as Water?

 Whilst it is considered safe and many people enjoy tea on a daily basis, it is always best to take everything in moderation.
 And it is always a good idea to discuss any health or dietary concerns with your healthcare provider.

-Yes!
 The NHS has confirmed that tea, coffee and other caffeinated drinks do in fact count towards our daily fluid intake to help stay hydrated.
-PLUS tea and coffee isn’t as dehydrating as you may have originally thought.
+Plus tea and coffee isn’t as dehydrating as you may have originally thought.
 However, caffeine should be limited to 300mg per day, that’s around 3 cups of coffee.

 Now it’s time to pop the kettle on and stay hydrated…

-Read More of my Blog Articles About Tea
+Read More Articles About Tea